adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » He who fears being conquered is sure of defeat. - Napoleon</code></pre>
+<pre><code>1 » You learn to speak by speaking, to study by studying, to run by running, to work by working; in just the same way, you learn to love by loving. - Anatole France</code></pre>
-<pre><code>2 » We know the truth, not only by the reason, but by the heart. - Blaise Pascal</code></pre>
+<pre><code>2 » Without passion man is a mere latent force and possibility, like the flint which awaits the shock of the iron before it can give forth its spark. - Henri-Frédéric Amiel</code></pre>
-<pre><code>3 » Interestingly, according to modern astronomers, space is finite.
-This is a very comforting thought-- particularly for people who can never remember where they have left things. - Woody Allen</code></pre>
+<pre><code>3 » To effectively communicate, we must realize that we are all different in the way we perceive the world and use this understanding as a guide to our communication with others. - Tony Robbins</code></pre>
 </details>

 <!--END_SECTION:waka-->